 Please direct questions to Tucker Jones, firstname.lastname@example.org

-"Acclimating to American Graduate-Level Writing" a workshop for international graduate students
+"Acclimating to American Graduate-Level Writing", international grad student workshop

 Individual departments or graduate programs may schedule welcome and orientation activities specifically for their graduate students.
 Please consult with your department or program about activities they have planned for you in addition to the orientation activities listed above.